8 Amazing Tips for a More Organized Desk

 Make it easy to identify work area start and end points

-Designate areas of your desk by using a colorful blotter, a decorative shelf liner.
+Make it easy to identify work area start and end points at your desk.
+You can designate desk areas by using a colorful blotter, a decorative shelf liner, or textured paper.
 What’s more, you can place office supplies at varying intervals on your desk.

 Store office supplies